 There are important deadlines to consider in dealing with a DWI and your best chance to minimize the negative consequences of an arrest is to hire an experienced attorney as soon as possible.

-You only have fifteen days to save your TXDL
+15 days to save your TXDL

 A drunk driving arrest can happen to anyone.
 Many people do not realize that a conviction for driving while intoxicated will remain on your criminal record forever.

 However, it is possible to defeat DWI / DUI charges in Texas.

 A typical DWI can be charged anywhere from a Class B misdemeanor, which carries a possible penalty of 180 days in jail, up to a 3rd Degree felony, which carries a potential jail term between 2 and 10 years.

 The punishment will be more severe if an accident involving DWI results in a person’s death.
 For example, Intoxication Manslaughter is a 2nd Degree felony and is punishable by between 2 and 20 years in jail.
 If you’ve been arrested for DWI, The Law Office of Daniel Lazarine can help keep you informed by breaking down the range of charges against you.

 What sets DWI apart from many other kinds of crimes a person can be charged with is the range of other factors you can be force to deal with as a result of a DWI conviction.

 There are the obvious consequences possible jail time, fines, suspension of your driver’s license but you may also face mandatory DWI education courses, community service, evaluations for substance abuse, the installation of an ignition interlock device, and much more.
 With such a dramatic range of possible outcomes, it is easy to see why the guiding hand of an attorney could help make sense of the DWI process.

 At The Law Office of Daniel Lazarine, that’s exactly what we want to provide you when you face DWI issues in Galveston County.